chegardi/aCBudget/README.md

 # aCBudget
 A simple terminal budget program written in C, with SQLite3* to handle database.
 Database must be set up beforehand in current state.
-Also, be careful not to delete entire databases, as it stands when using the implemented "aCBudget.select >" interface any SQL command WILL be executed.
+Also, be careful not to delete entire databases, as it stands when using the implemented "aCBudget.select >" interface; any SQL command _WILL_ be executed.

 Program has NOT been run with Valgrind or any other programs checking for memory-leaks, unused/uninitialized variables etc. As written in licence: Use at your own risk!
 But I can promise you I have not added any code trying to ruin your computer or fetch information about you.